Morris School District elections used to be sleepy, uncontested affairs. Not anymore.

 “My husband and I are so proud that our children are part of such an ethnically diverse, academically enriching and innovative school system.
 It would be my privilege and pleasure to serve this exceptional school district,” Pedalino said.

-Crean is an emergency room physician with two sons attending the Frelinghuysen Middle School.
-One of his sons has autism, a situation that motivated Crean to run for election.
+Crean is an emergency room physician with a son and daughter attending the Frelinghuysen Middle School.
+His son has autism, a situation that motivated Crean to run for election.

 While he and his wife are pleased with the way the district has addressed their son’s unique needs, “we know our board as it is currently constructed has very little understanding and experience with issues that parents with children with special needs face.